facebook/react-native-website/docs/native-components-ios.md

 ## Handling multiple native views

-React native view can have more than one child view in view tree eg.
+A React Native view can have more than one child view in the view tree eg.

 ```jsx
 <View>